PieterjanRobbe/GaussianRandomFields.jl/docs/src/tutorial.md

 ### Circulant Embedding

 A Gaussian random field generator that uses an FFT, but is restricted to rectangular structured grids.
-In this case, the covariance matrix has a Toeplits structure (`d=1`), a block Toeplitz structure with Toeplitz blocks (`d=2`), ...
+In this case, the covariance matrix has a Toeplitz structure (`d=1`), a block Toeplitz structure with Toeplitz blocks (`d=2`), ...
 This structure can be exploited by embedding the matrix in a larger circulant matrix, of which the eigenvalues can be computed very efficiently using FFT.

 Here's the covariance matrix of the exponential covariance function in two dimensions.
 ```julia